motske/carrierwave-riak/README.md

 This gem adds storage support for [Riak](http://wiki.basho.com/Riak.html) to [CarrierWave](https://github.com/jnicklas/carrierwave/)

-It should work for basic uploads, but hasn't been tested with all features of carrirwave.
+It should work for basic uploads, but hasn't been tested with all features of carrierrwave and is very new.
 The code was initially based on [carrierwave-upyun](https://github.com/nowa/carrierwave-upyun) but also uses ideas taken from the built in Fog storage provider.

 ## Installation